|Home | Governance | Appointments | Responsibilities | Tenure & Promotion | Leaves | Benefits | Policies|

 Lecturers who are designated as part-time are invited to attend faculty meetings without vote.
 Lecturers who teach three or more courses during the academic year are eligible for benefits.
 They shall not be assigned formal advisees.

 Lecturers are not eligible for tenure nor does any time spent as a lecturer contribute to any eventual probationary period for tenure.
 Lecturers are not eligible for sabbatical or other research leaves.
+Full-time senior lecturers in the School of Arts and Sciences may apply for one of three competitive professional development leaves, as described in Article 14, Section 5 of the CBA for Full-time Lecturers.
 A lecturer (either part- or full-time) with a record of particular distinction may be promoted to the rank of senior lecturer.
 This procedure is described later in the chapter.

 Visiting Artist, Visiting Scientist, and Visiting Scholar

 The policies described in this handbook are not applicable to visiting artists, visiting scientists, or visiting scholars.
 Their terms of appointment are set forth in their contracts.
 These appointments are granted by the dean on the recommendation of a department chair, and are typically used for courtesy, nonteaching appointments.
-In some cases, individuals holding such appointments may be paid to teach.
+In some cases, individuals holding such appointments may be paid to teach or for other services.
 This requires written approval of the dean.
 These appointments may last from a few weeks up to one year, with the possibility of renewal.

 The policies described in this handbook are not applicable to coach lecturers in the Department of Athletics.
 The terms of appointment for coach lecturers are set forth in their contracts.
 They are ineligible for tenure and ineligible for sabbatical or other research leaves.